-While we may never be able to resolve the problem completely, many interesting results might get established along the way.
+While we may never be able to resolve the problem completely, many

 Sure, of course.
-But again, why limit yourselves to working only in the positive direction?43
+But again, why limit yourselves to working only in the positive direction?42

 10. Schubert coefficients

 For notation and standard results on Schubert polynomials, see [Mac91] and [Man01].
 An accessible introduction to combinatorics of reduced factorizations is given in [Gar02], and the geometric background is given in [Ful97, §10].
 A friendly modern introduction is given in [Gil19].
 The presentation below is self-contained but omits the background.